Roberto Vargas

-Roberto Enrique Vargas Vélez (May 29, 1929 – May 27, 2014) was a pitcher in Major League Baseball who played for the Milwaukee Braves of the National League during the 1955 season.
-Listed at 5' 11", Weight: 170 lb., Vargas batted and threw left handed.
+Roberto Enrique Vargas Vélez (May 29, 1929 – May 27, 2014) was a pitcher in Major League Baseball and Negro league baseball.
+Vargas played for the Chicago American Giants for one season in 1948, in which he was named a Negro League All-Star.
+He also played one season for the Milwaukee Braves of the National League during the 1955 season.
 He was born in Santurce, Puerto Rico.

+Vargas pitched for the Puerto Rico national baseball team at the 1947 Amateur World Series.

-Vargas was among the first ten Puerto Rican ball players to debut in the major leagues, making his first appearance for Milwaukee on April 17, 1955, the same day as fellow Boricua Roberto Clemente did it with the Pittsburgh Pirates.
+Vargas was among the first ten Puerto Rican ball players to debut in MLB, making his first appearance for Milwaukee on April 17, 1955, the same day as fellow Boricua Roberto Clemente did it with the Pittsburgh Pirates.
+Vargas was origianally considered Black and not Puerto Rican, which excluded him from playing in the Majors until Jackie Robinson broke the color barrier.